Sciatica Los Angeles

 Los Angeles Sciatica Treatments

 In most cases, sciatica treatments in Los Angeles are non-surgical.
 We will always try to exhaust the most practical and effective non-invasive options first before committing to surgical procedures.
-Dr. Hunt's speciality in neurosurgery gives a unique perspective to diagnoses and insight to a customized treatment plan.
-The goal of treatment is to reduce pain symptoms and to increase mobility.
+Dr. Hunt's specialty in neurosurgery gives a unique perspective to diagnoses and insight into a customized treatment plan.
+The goal of treatment is to reduce pain symptoms and increase mobility.
 A custom treatment plan may include a variety of modalities to accomplish this, including physical therapy and medication.

 Avoiding Sciatica